Willy Johannmeyer: Hitler's adjutant

 In 1945, Johannmeyer was transferred to the Führerhauptquartier (FHQ) in Berlin, located at the time in the Reich Chancellery, as Army Adjutant (Heeresadjutant), replacing Heinrich Borgmann.
 Johannmeyer was present at the conferences held twice a day (3:00 pm and at midnight) in the Chancellery's greenhouse, and later at those held in the Führerbunker.

 On Hitler's order, Johannmeyer flew to East Prussia to "clarify" the situation developing as the Soviets advanced through the Baltic States.
 Hitler always considered reports by army generals unrealistic, and refusing to accept that the Eastern Front was collapsing, relied on his adjutants to relay "positive news".
 Johannmeyer, upon his return, reported that the army was in an alarmingly desperate state, especially after the formation of the Courland pocket and the pocket around Königsberg.
 Hitler refused to allow any means of withdrawal.
 When Johannmeyer referred to the civilian deaths occurring due to the massive evacuation of the eastern territories, Hitler replied in anger:

 Johannmeyer was among the occupants of the Führerbunker, Hitler's underground headquarters in encircled Berlin.
 Johannmeyer was present at Hitler's last birthday ceremony on 20 April 1945.
-During the night of the 28–29 April, Hitler ordered three copies of his political testament be hand-delivered to Field Marshal Ferdinand Schörner in Czechoslovakia, Karl Dönitz in Schleswig-Holstein, and Paul Giesler in Tegernsee by Johannmeyer, SS-Standartenführer Wilhelm Zander - Bormann's adjutant, and Chief Press Secretary Heinz Lorenz, respectively.
-The three officers said their farewell to Hitler and were each handed a white dossier containing the testament by Martin Bormann at approximately 4:00 am on 29 April.
-Armed with automatic weapons, and in uniform, the trio left Berlin later that day attempting to break through Soviet lines to deliver the testament to their respective objective.
+During the pre-dawn hours of 29 April, Hitler ordered that three copies of his political testament be hand-delivered to Field Marshal Ferdinand Schörner in Czechoslovakia, Karl Dönitz in Schleswig-Holstein, and the Brown House, Munich by Johannmeyer, Martin Bormann's adjutant SS-Standartenführer Wilhelm Zander, and deputy press attaché, Heinz Lorenz, respectively.
+The three men said their farewell to Hitler and were each handed a white dossier containing the testament by Bormann at approximately 4:00 am.
+Armed with automatic weapons, and in uniform, the trio left the bunker around 8.00 am, attempting to break through Soviet lines to deliver the documents to their respective objective.

 Oberstleutnant Graßmann was tasked with ferrying Johannmeyer in a Fieseler Fi 156 Storch from Pfaueninsel, Wannsee, back to Field Marshal Schörner's headquarters.
 The plane took off at around midnight on 1–2 May 1945, but was unable to land in Berlin, due to being fired upon by Soviet Army troops.

 Post-war life

 Johannmeyer made it back to Iserlohn.
-There Johannmeyer hid his copy of the will by putting it in a container and burying it in his family's garden.
+There Johannmeyer hid his copy of the documents by putting them in a container and burying it in his family's garden.
 He was arrested by American troops in 1945.
 After his release, he was engaged in industrial business, mainly in Agricultural Economics, and attained the diploma - Dipl. agr.
 He worked for the DEMAG subsidiary FMA Pokorny in Frankfurt am Main, Hessen, and became a member of the company's board of directors.
-Johannmeyer died on 14 April 1970.
+Johannmeyer died in 1970.